mircealungu/mircea/thoughtstream.md

 alternative to everything has an end is "everything changes". from the Octavia Butler's Parable of the Sower.
-Where  there is this religion where people worship Change. because there is nothing else that that is as eternal as change.
+Where  there is this religion where people worship Change. because there is nothing else as eternal as change.

 sep 1